rolasotelo/pinata-project-web/src/slides/food.md

 ![milpa](https://rolasotelo-portfolio.s3.amazonaws.com/cuatro_fantasticos_milpa.jpg)
 <span className="text-sm">By [Divulgación-CIMMYT](https://idp.cimmyt.org/los-cuatro-fantasticos-de-la-milpa/)</span>

-#### But What do mexicans do with corn?
+#### But what do Mexicans do with corn?

-I mean it's not like they use it for every single meal.
+I mean, it's not like they use it for every single meal.
 Right?

 Well, they do 🤪